 The trust that is built between a support animal and a person undergoing rehab for substance use is very important towards building trust with humans.
 It also increases the ability to translate nonverbal cues from people that may have been previously ignored.

 In order to participate in an animal support therapy program, you must agree to be involved.
 You will likely go through an orientation program to learn more about the type of animal you will be bonding with and the behaviors of that particular breed.
 For instance, you will learn what the appropriate interactions with a pet dog should be, such as petting, brushing, instilling positive obedience training and playing games, like fetch.

 On the other hand, it’s important to know what types of interactions would be inappropriate to engage in with a pet dog.
 You would not want to hug a dog too tightly or for too long.
 You’d also not want to provoke, intimidate or hit an animal.
-Learning just what is expected in terms of where and how to touch a support animal and when an animal is not in the mood to participate in a therapy session are important lessons, too.
+It is important to learn where and how to touch a support animal and when an animal is not in the mood to participate in therapy sessions.

 Verify the facility provider is state-licensed and accredited, first and foremost, to treat disorders of substance use.